-Lyndal Anderson is a partner in our Johannesburg office Dispute Resolution Department.
+Lyndal Anderson is a partner in our Cape Town office Dispute Resolution Department.

 She specialises in contractual disputes involving JSE-listed companies and large private companies and has also acted for the Independent Communications Authority of South Africa (ICASA).
 Her expertise extends primarily across the energy, engineering, mining and retail sectors, the banking and financial services industry and the telecommunications and broadcasting sector.
 In addition to her court practice, Lyndal also has a successful private (local and international) arbitration practice.